-Studio physics, as we label our new introductory physics courses at The University of Alabama, is a format that combines the lecture and laboratory parts of the physics class, doing away with traditional lectures.
+Studio physics, our new introductory physics courses at The University of Alabama, is a format that combines the lecture and laboratory parts of the physics class, doing away with traditional lectures.
 Our classes meet twice a week for 2 hours, and a third time for a single recitation hour.
 These meetings take place in a specially designed learning space where students have access to computers, electronic data-collecting apparatus, and three instructors.
 Instructors have access to video cameras, two LCD projectors, the Internet, and considerable software.

 A typical studio physics class starts with a brief presentation by a professor on that day’s material.
 Students are expected to have read the material beforehand, and most faculty members have a brief quiz (i.e., Internet-based) before class to encourage this.
 After the presentation, students work in groups on a variety of activities, including pencil and paper worksheets, computer simulations, computer-based calculations, and experiments.
 The professor, a graduate assistant, and an undergraduate assistant move around the room to assist students one-on-one as they work through the activities.

 This is the ultimate in active learning, and it has proved to be successful at other universities.
 We have profited from discussions with faculty at RPI, North Carolina State, Dickinson, Tufts, and Arizona State, among other institutions, in putting together our curriculum.
 So far, we have data showing that class attendance is up dramatically, and that learning is also up.
 We think these two are correlated.
 Student attitudes are generally positive, although some students think they are not being “taught” if we do not lecture them for the full time.
 While this is understandable, when students mistake listening for learning, comparison of exams between studio and traditional sections show that these students are mistaken.